mattvoss/anz.casclient/README.rst

 4. After that restart your Zope, open a browser and login into site **plone** ( suppose user name is **tom** ).
-5. Modify location in your browser to
-   **http://{domain of your zope instance}:{port}/plone/@@proxyAuthExample/getUserInfoFromTargetService**
-   and click Enter, if all things goes well, you'll see:
+5. Modify the location in your browser to **http://{domain of your zope instance}:{port}/plone/@@proxyAuthExample/getUserInfoFromTargetService** and click Enter, if all things goes well, you'll see: